Practical Comparison for Salesforce Document Generation

 Setup & Learning Curve | Steeper (SOQL-driven queries, multiple config steps) | Moderate (DocGen packages + optional workflow integration) | Simple (structured templates, PDF-specific options) | Simple (upload template + add placeholders) |

-Template Management | Highly configurable; powerful logic | Template packages with conditional content | Structured PDF templating | Intutive template selection/categorisation |
+Template Management | Highly configurable; powerful logic | Template packages with conditional content | Structured PDF templating | Intuitive template selection/categorization |

 Feature Breadth | Enterprise-level depth | Strong integration with process automation | Strong PDF layout control | Focused on reliability & simplicity |